stacks-network/docs/guides-and-tutorials/running-a-signer/README.md

 The important aspects that you’ll need to change are:

 * `working_dir`: a directory path where the node will persist data
-* `block_proposal_token`: an authentication token that your signer uses to authenticate certain requests to your node.
+* `auth_token`: an authentication token that your signer uses to authenticate certain requests to your node.
 This must match the value you used as `auth_password` in the signer’s configuration.
 * `events_observer.endpoint`: This is the host (IP address and port) where your signer is configured to listen for events.
 An example string would be ”`127.0.0.1:30000`” or ”`my-signer.local:30000`”

 #### Start with an archive